robinsmedberg/ai-coding-guidelines/PLANNING.md

 1. **2023-05-21**: Added Lint Error Prevention and Uncertainty Management Protocol sections
 2. **2023-05-21**: Integrated Task Analysis Framework as a new section
 3. **2023-05-21**: Updated Response Wrapper to reference the Task Analysis Framework
+4. **2023-05-21**: Restructured guidelines with merged sections and new organization
+5. **2023-05-21**: Added AI-Human Collaboration Patterns and Performance Optimization sections
+6. **2023-05-21**: Moved templates to dedicated Analysis Templates section

 ## Contribution Guidelines